Learn how to save hours of manual labor by automating your output job file creation process using the Project Releaser in Altium Designer®.

 Containers and Outputs

-Altium Designer has solved this issue through a combination of two unique mechanisms: the Output Job file and the Project Releaser – both included as part of the standard Altium Designer license.
-An “outjob file” (as it is commonly called) gives the designer access to outputs for the entire design flow.
+Altium has solved this issue through a combination of two unique mechanisms: the Output Job file and the Project Releaser – both included as part of the standard Altium license.
+An “outjob file” (as it is commonly called) gives the access to outputs for the entire design flow.
 Any combination of schematic-based and PCB-based documents and file sets can be chosen and sent to multiple output “containers,” like PDF files and folder sets.
-This is made possible by the Unified Design Environment in Altium Designer and is quite possibly my favorite feature in terms of time savings.
+This is made possible by the Unified Design Environment in Altium and is quite possibly my favorite feature in terms of time savings.

 Configuring an Output Job File for Multiple Output Documents